QYHuang00/MR-Comparison/README.md

 - `PRS_Oracle`
 - `PRS_LDPred`

-The calculated PRS is used as the independent instrumental variable (IV) for Mendelian Randomization.
+The calculated PRS is used as the independent instrumental variable (IV) for subsequent Mendelian Randomization analyses.

 ## Software and Key Packages